-- 1. Verify that the 3-phase a-c power input to the drive is of the proper value as listed on the equipment data nameplate (-5, +10%). - 2.
-Verify that cables P5 metal connection tab is disconnected from the L2 Choke Assembly.
-Apply three phase a-c power to the Inverter; "POWER ON" indicator illuminates.
+- 1. Verify that the 3-phase a-c power input to the drive is of the proper value as listed on the equipment data nameplate (-5,+10%). - Verify that cables P1 are disconnected and separated from conducting objects, from all 3 Phase Modules.
+Apply three phase a-c power to the Inverter, "POWER ON" indicator illuminates.